Library of Alexandria: After Ptolemy VIII's expulsions

 Ptolemy VIII Physcon's expulsion of the scholars from Alexandria brought about a shift in the history of Hellenistic scholarship.
 The scholars who had studied at the Library of Alexandria and their students continued to conduct research and write treatises, but most of them no longer did so in association with the Library.
-Due to this decline in respect and prestige, the Library of Alexandria began a decline.
+Due to this, the Library of Alexandria began to decline in respect and prestige.
 A diaspora of Alexandrian scholarship occurred, in which scholars of the Library dispersed first into the eastern Mediterranean and then into the world of the western Mediterranean as well.
 Former scholars and their disciples took their scholarly energies elsewhere.
-For example, Aristarchus' student Dionysius Thrax (c.
+For example, Aristarchus's student Dionysius Thrax (c.
 170) established a school on the Greek island of Rhodes.
-He also wrote the first book on Greek grammar, a succinct guide to speaking and writing clearly and effectively – a book that remained the primary grammar textbook for Greek schoolboys until as late as the twelfth century AD.
-Another one of Aristarchus' pupils, Apollodorus of Athens (c.
-180), went to Alexandria's greatest rival, Pergamum, where he taught and conducted research.
+He also wrote the first book on Greek grammar, a succinct guide to speaking and writing clearly and effectively, which remained the primary grammar textbook for Greek schoolboys until as late as the twelfth century AD.
+Another one of Aristarchus's pupils, Apollodorus of Athens (c.
+180 BC), went to Alexandria's greatest rival, Pergamum, where he taught and conducted research.
 This scholarly diaspora prompted the historian Menecles of Barca to sarcastically comment that Alexandria had become the teacher of all Greeks and barbarians alike.